pydongery/blog/_posts/2025-05-13-variadic-switch.md

 [Run on Compiler Explorer](https://godbolt.org/z/77TWhc6ce)

 ## Macros
 Surely the closest thing to a switch is.. a switch.
-Trusty old macros might not spark joy, but by cleverly combining them with C++ features we can try something else: Generating a lot of cases and then discarding all whose whose index exceeds the amount of cases we want to handle.
+Trusty old macros might not spark joy, but by cleverly combining them with C++ features we can try something else: Generating a lot of cases and then discarding all those whose index exceeds the amount of cases we want to handle.

 To do this we first need some way to emit cases with an increasing index.
 A set of macros like the following can help:
 ```c++